Giosafat Barbaro: Travels to Tana

 In 1438, the Great Horde under Küchük Muhammad advanced on Tana.
-Barbaro went as an emissary to the Tatars to persuade them not to attack Tana.
-Later, Barbaro was part of a group that drove off a hundred Circassian raiders.
+Arsenio Duodo, the Venetian Consul to Tana sent Giosafat Barbaro as an emissary to the Tatars to persuade them not to attack the city.
+Later, Barbaro was part of a group of less than fifty that drove off a hundred Circassian raiders.
 Barbaro visited many cities in the Crimea, including Solcati, Soldaia, Cembalo, and Caffa.
-Barbaro also traveled to Russia where he visited Kazan (Casan) and Novogorod, "which had already come under the power of the Muscovites" (che gia era venuta in potere de'Moscoviti).
+In 1438, Barbaro traveled to Moscow up the Volga River, where he visited Kazan (Casan) and Novogorod, "which had already come under the power of the Muscovites" (che gia era venuta in potere de'Moscoviti).
+He reported that Russian merchants sailed to Astrakhan every year.
+Barbaro also described the worship and sacrifice of horses among the Maksha people.

-Giosafat Barbaro did not spend all of the years from 1436 to 1452 in Tartary In 1446, he was elected to the Council of Forty.
-In 1448, he was appointed Provveditore of the trading colonies Modon and Corone in the Peloponnese and served until his resignation the following year.
-Since there was regular trade between Venice and Tana at this time, it seems likely Barbaro went to Tana to trade and returned to Venice for the winter over this time.
-Barbaro stopped these travels when the Crimean Khanate became a client state of the Ottoman Turks.
-Barbaro returned to Venice in 1452, traveling by way of Russia, Poland, and Germany.
-In 1455, Barbaro freed a pair of Tartar men he had found in Venice, housed them for two months, and sent them home to Tana.
+The Tatars attacked Tana in 1442, setting fire to the Venetian quarter, though many of the people survived due to the actions of Consul Marco Duodo, Arsenio's brother.
+The fire started in the bazaar near the fortress and was fanned by a strong north wind.
+Four breaches were made in the city walls, one by Barbaro himself, for people to escape, but even then women and children needed to be lowered over the walls by rope.
+The fire burned for three hours until a combination of human efforts and rain extinguished it and over four hundred people died and the goods warehouses were destroyed.